 The District generally limits its concentration of investments to those noted with an asterisk () below, which are believed to have minimal credit risk; minimal interest rate risk and no foreign currency risk.
 Additionally, the District is not subject to concentration risk disclosure requirements or subject to investment custodial credit risk for investments that are in the possession of another party.

 NOTE 3 - CASH AND INVESTMENTS (CONTINUED)

-Colorado revised statutes limit investment maturities to three or five years or less (depending upon the type of investment) unless formally approved by the Board of Directors.
+Colorado revised statutes limit investment maturities to five years or less unless formally approved by the Board of Directors.
 Such actions are generally associated with a debt service reserve or sinking fund requirements.